anirudh-m14/CFOLD-seeker/README.md

 2. Sort_csv.py sorts all the genes and gives an intermediate csv file as output.
 3. cluster.py runs through the requirements (distance between genes, length of the whole cluster and the minimum number of genes) to be a cluster and gives the final resulting clusters.

 Input_path:
-&emsp; the path where the pdb or cif files of the cluster are located
+&emsp; The path where the pdb or cif files of the cluster are located

 Options:
     &emsp; -h, --help